 Testicular cancer is one of the rarest types of cancer, accounting for about 1% of cancer cases for men.
 Although this type of cancer can occur in men at any age, it is the most common in men ages 15-35.
 In fact, it is the most common type of cancer for men in this age range.

 - Many men who develop testicular cancer have no risk factors at all.
-However, certain conditions such as undescended testicle(s), abnormal testicular development and a family history of testicular cancer may increase the odds of developing testicular cancer.
+However, certain conditions such as undescended testicle(s), HIV infection, abnormal testicular development and a family history of testicular cancer may increase the odds of developing testicular cancer.

 Source: American Cancer Society’s Cancer Facts & Figures 2021 and the Society’s website